 Kenning Editions is one of the few publishing outlets keeping alive innovative and experimental writing that originates under, and responds to, the multiple indices of empire.—Tyrone Williams

 2015-2016 saw the publication of Dolores Dorantes’ Style (bilingual, translated by Jen Hofer) and Joshua Corey’s new translation of Francis Ponge’s classic Le Parti pris des choses.
-The Ordinance chapbook series of nonfiction chapbooks published nine titles, including essays by Brandon Brown, Janelle Rebel, Andrew Durbin, and Cassandra Troyan, most of which remain available to download freely from the website.
+The Ordinance series of nonfiction chapbooks published nine titles, including essays by Brandon Brown, Janelle Rebel, Andrew Durbin, and Cassandra Troyan, most of which remain available to download freely from the website.

-Kenning Editions has published first books of poetry by Trisha Low, K. Silem Mohammad, and Jesse Seldess; novels by Pamela Lu and Tan Lin, and the first full-length translation into English of Jean-Marie Gleize; as well as Hannah Weiner’s Open House, which introduced this extraordinary poet and artist to many, while practically discovering the full scope of her work.
-In 2000, the “audio edition” of the Kenning newsletter presaged resources like PennSound; and in the 1990s the newsletter offered the first glimpses of Lyn Hejinian’s “Happily” and Jackson Mac Low’s Forties.
+Kenning Editions has published first books by Trisha Low, K. Silem Mohammad, and Jesse Seldess; novels by Pamela Lu and Tan Lin, and the first full-length translation into English of Jean-Marie Gleize; as well as Hannah Weiner’s Open House, which introduced this extraordinary poet and artist to many, while practically discovering the full scope of her work.
+In 2000, the “audio edition” of the Kenning newsletter presaged resources like PennSound; and in the 1990s the newsletter offered the first glimpses of Lyn Hejinian’s Happily and Jackson Mac Low’s Forties.
 The annual Festival of Poets Theater is in its fourth year and was founded and still co-sponsored by Kenning Editions.
 In 2010, The Kenning Anthology of Poets Theater: 1945-1985 was released to great acclaim, and it remains a go-to resource for this fugitive genre.

 Kenning Editions is not just a publishing house (though it does that with exceptional clarity and vigor); it has become a platform upon which poetic discourse and the writers that attend it are given a chance to spread out, experiment, and collaborate in community.
 As such it provides a unique and interactive space for artistic development.—Caroline Picard